manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-remove-db/deinstall-db/deinstall-db.md

     For this task, press **Enter** to remove the current listener.

-	## Output
+	It returns the following.

 	```
 	Network Configuration check config END

 	Database Check Configuration START

-	Database de-configuration trace file location: /opt/oracle/oraInventory/logs/databasedc_check2023-11-02_10-35-37AM.log
+	Database de-configuration trace file location: /u01/app/oracle/oraInventory/logs/databasedc_check20XX-06-17_10-35-37AM.log
 	```

 1. The window provides an option to specify the database instances that you want to remove from the current Oracle home.

-    > **Tip:** If you have multiple database instances in an Oracle home, then you can either remove a specific database instance or remove all database instances together using `deinstall`.
-To specify multiple databases, enter the database name followed by a command.
+    > **Tip**: If you have multiple database instances in an Oracle home, then you can either remove a specific database instance or remove all database instances together using `deinstall`.
+To specify multiple databases, enter the database name followed by a comma.

 	```
 	Use comma as separator when specifying list of values as input

-	Specify the list of database names that are configured in this Oracle home [CDB2]: **Enter**
+	Specify the list of database names that are configured in this Oracle home [orcl1]: **Enter**
 	```

 	For this task, press **Enter** to remove the default database instance from Oracle home 2.

-	## Output
+	It returns the following.

 	```
-	###### For Database 'CDB2' ######
+	###### For Database 'orcl1' ######

 	Single Instance Database
-	The diagnostic destination location of the database: /opt/oracle/diag/rdbms/cdb2
+	The diagnostic destination location of the database: /u01/app/oracle/diag/rdbms/orcl1
 	Storage type used by the Database: FS
-	Database file location: /opt/oracle/oradata/CDB2,/opt/oracle/recovery_area/CDB2
+	Database file location: /u01/app/oracle/oradata/orcl1,/opt/oracle/recovery_area/orcl1
-	Fast recovery area location: /opt/oracle/recovery_area/CDB2
+	Fast recovery area location: /u01/app/oracle/recovery_area/orcl1
-	database spfile location: /opt/oracle/dbs/spfileCDB2.ora
+	database spfile location: /u01/app/oracle/product/23.4.0/dbhome_2/dbs/spfileorcl1.ora
 	```

 1. The `deinstall` command discovers the details of the databases automatically in the current Oracle home and asks if you want to modify them.
 The default option is *n*, which means no.

 	```
-	The details of database(s) CDB2 have been discovered automatically.
-Do you still want to modify the details of CDB2 database(s)? [n]: **Enter**
+	The details of database(s) orcl1 have been discovered automatically.
+Do you still want to modify the details of orcl1 database(s)? [n]: **Enter**
 	```

 	For this task, press **Enter** to continue with the default values.

-	> **Note:** To verify each detail and to specify this information manually, enter `y`.
+	> **Note**: To verify each detail and to specify this information manually, enter `y`.
 You can then provide the details of your database, for example, the database name, storage type, location for diagnostic destination, fast recovery area, spfile, and so on.

-	## Output
+	It returns the following.

 	```
 	Database Check Configuration END